leormsbee/proj-portfolio/hw_005/hw_005_html_css_slice_contgood.md

 Your commits should always be clear, concise explanations of what is being committed.
 They should be granular and easy to review.

 ## Questions
-**Create a branch per question, each based off of the master branch, using the following convention:**
+**Create a branch per question, *the first of which based off of the master branch, and the subsequent based off of the previous question's branch*, using the following convention:**
 ** - [Topic]-[Assignment Number]-[Question Number]-[Your initials]**

 *For example, for question 1:*
-Malik Kotob would create a branch named: ```csscg-005-1-mk```
+Malik Kotob would create a branch based off of master named: ```csscg-005-1-mk```

+*For example, for question 2:*
+Malik Kotob would create a branch based off of ```csscg-005-1-mk``` named: ```csscg-005-2-mk```

+1- Write the names of your group members:

-1- Write the name of the section you were assigned to code in class here (Use the README.md file under the continuous good folder if you can't remember the name):
+2- Write the name of the section(s) you will be implementing yourself here (Use the README.md file under the continuous good folder if you can't remember the name):

-2- Code the CSS of the section you were assigned to in continuousgood/style.css to accompany the HTML for that section in continuousgood/homepage.html.
-You may need to modify the HTML to make your section work - please commit those changes as well.
+3- Code the CSS of the section you were assigned to by modifying continuousgood/style.css and continuousgood/homepage.html.
+You will likely need to modify the HTML to complete your section(s), at a minimum by adding class names throughout.
+Please commit your HTML changes as well.
 Look at the README.md file in the continuousgood folder as a guide for completing this part of the assignment.
 Commit often, clearly, and concisely.

 ## Submitting your assignment
-Up until this point, you should have two branches of work.
+Up until this point, you should have three branches of work.

 ### Step 1
-Push both branches to your fork of the da-assignments repository (e.g. git push <remote-name> csscg-005-2-mk).
+Push your branches to your fork of the da-assignments repository (e.g. git push <remote-name> csscg-005-2-mk).

 ### Step 2
 Create a pull request for the branch for question 2 only.